jongregory/PersonalWebsite/content/posts/computer-vision.md

 ---
-title: "Azure Computer Vision "
+title: "Azure Computer Vision Services"
 date: 2018-08-08T13:54:23Z
-draft: true
+draft: false
+tags: ["azure","cognitive services","vision"]
 ---

 **Computer Vision**

 Computer Vision is a service that provides access to advanced algorithms for image processing via an image upload or an image url.
+This can enable a website or application to 'understand' images and for them to be integrated into processing or search.

-It can be accessed via a REST API or a .Net SDK.
+Computer Vision can be accessed via a REST API or a .Net SDK.

 The following features are available

 - [Image Tagging](https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/concept-tagging-images) which returns tags recognised from the image, these tags are set up on the service and not customisable